plotonnn/plotonnn/README.md

-- 👋 Hi, I’m @plotonnn
+- Hi, I'm @plotonnn.
-- 👀 I’m interested in coding, gaming, musicmaking and writing.
+- I'm interested in coding, gaming, musicmaking and writing.
-- 🌱 I’m currently learning python, c#, c++
+- I'm currently learning lua, c#, c++, css, javascript.
-- 💞️ I’m not really looking to collaborate on anything, i plan to work mostly with my friend.
+- I'm not really looking to collaborate on anything, i plan to work mostly with my friend.
-- 📫 How to reach me: my discord! plotonnn_the_injusticed.
+- How to reach me: my discord! plotonnn_the_injusticed.
 - I actually have a site now.
 Check out plotonnn.neocities.org.